-- All new appointments will be recorded centrally safeguarding/child protection training will be included as part of the recruitment and selection process. - Annual safeguarding/child protection updates will be provided to all DSLs details of the update will be recorded centrally.
+- Safeguarding/child protection training will be included as part of the recruitment and selection process. - Annual safeguarding/child protection updates will be provided to all DSLs details of the update will be recorded centrally.

-Annual safeguarding reviews will include checks that:
+Annual quality assurance processes will include checks that:

-- New staff have completed safeguarding/child protection training - Induction packs have been issued and receipted for all new appointments - DSL training is in line with current guidelines, including evidence of updates - Governors are trained and kept up to date - Every interview panel contains at least one person with current safer recruitment training
+- New staff have completed safeguarding/child protection training - Induction packs have been issued and receipted for all new appointments - DSL training is in line with current guidelines, including evidence of updates - Governors are trained and kept up to date